 Installing Applications from the App Loader

 Rather than fill NodeWatch with applications you are not interested in, you can make use of the new simple Bluetooth App Store for Bangle.js to select the ones you want.
 In some cases you just have to click the upload button beside the App.
 In other cases there may be an extra menu or webapp that you need to interact with first (e.g. uploading a KML route file).
 Note you need to use Google Chrome for this site to work correctly.

 In order to upload the Apps you first have to make your device connectable over Bluetooth in the Settings menu on your device and check what the Bluetooth address is.
 Make sure to exit back to the Clock screen once you do this.
 Then, when you go to upload an app, you'll see a Web Bluetooth pop-up menu followed by a list of visible devices.
-Just pick your device from the list based on its Bluetooth address.
+Just pick your device from the list, based on its Bluetooth address.
 If it's working, you'll see an "uploading" message on your watch screen.